Bonniecoleman/Pegasus_ML_Project/README.md

 # Pegasus_ML_Project

-I am currently working as an ML/AI Undergraduate intern at [the Pegasus Research Group](https://pegasus.ep.wisc.edu/).
+I am currently working as a ML/AI Undergraduate intern at [the Pegasus Research Group](https://pegasus.ep.wisc.edu/).
 The Pegasus-III Experiment, funded by the U.S. Department of Energy, focuses on advancing Fusion Energy and Plasma Science.

 ## Pegasus-III GUI (24/5 ~ 24/7)